Kira Isabella

-Kira Isabella Wilkie, who is known by her stage name Kira Isabella is a Canadian country music artist.
-Isabella was signed to Sony Music Canada in 2009.
+Kira Isabella Wilkie (born September 18, 1993) is a Canadian country music artist.
+Isabella was signed to Sony Music in 2009.
 Her first single, "Love Me Like That", was released in 2011 and charted on the Canadian Hot 100.
 Isabella released her second single in 2011 entitled "A Real Good Radio".
 Her third single, "A Little More Work", was released in 2012.
 Her debut studio album, Love Me Like That, was released in October 2012, and produced two further singles.
 Kira Isabella announced dates for a 2013 Canadian tour with Terri Clark in October 2012 and Carrie Underwood in December 2012.
 In 2013, Isabella signed with U.S. record label HitShop Records.
-The lead single from her forthcoming second album, "Quarterback", was released in spring 2014.
+The lead single from her second album, "Quarterback", was released in spring 2014.

 Early life

 Kira Isabella began singing and playing the guitar at 7 years old, under the tutelage of her father and her singing teacher Trina Langthorne.
 Her ethnic background is Colombian.
 She was inspired by fellow Canadian country singer Shania Twain and her then recent album, Up!, to enter the country music industry.
 Her songwriting began development through writing poetry, beginning in the fourth grade.
 At the age of 14, Kira Isabella won the Rising Star Award in the Female Open Category of a Blyth, Ontario, arts festival.
 The consequential media exposure that led well-known music producers to Kira Isabella would help launch her career as a country singer.